mhaack/mh-site/src/posts/2026-03-15-da-mcp-giving-ai-assistants-direct-access-to-document-authoring.md

 Think of it as giving your AI assistant a command-line-like interface to DA.
 Instead of switching between tools and copying content back and forth, you can say things like:

-> "Draft a new landing page at /products/overview and save it directly to DA."
+> Draft a new landing page at /products/overview and save it directly to DA.

 or

-> "Show me what changed in this document over the last week."
+> Show me what changed in this document over the last week.

 And it just does it.